Kalikoze/be_resources/module4/projects/index.md

 Week 6: Solo
 * [Take Home Challenge](./take_home)
 * We could use more resources here, particularly brownfield as we are noticing many grads get projects to fix bugs/add features.

+See sample completed projects from past students [here](https://github.com/turingschool/backend-completed-sample-projects/tree/master/4module).
+And - when you have an exemplar or `solid` project that highlights something, please add those to this completed project repo!